About

 Focus and Scope

-The Journal of Deliberative Democracy (formerly the Journal of Public Deliberation) publishes articles that shape the course of scholarship on deliberative democracy.
-It is the forum for the latest thinking, emerging debates, alternative perspectives, as well as critical views on deliberation.
+The Journal of Deliberative Democracy (formerly the Journal of Public Deliberation) is an open access journal publishing articles on the scholarship and practice of deliberative democracy around the globe.
+It is the forum for cutting-edge research, emerging alternative debates, as well as critical views on deliberation.
 The journal welcomes submissions from all theoretical and methodological traditions.
-It aims to be the platform to broker knowledge between scholars and practitioners of citizen engagement.
+Its outputs are relevant to scholars and practitioners of all disciplines interested in participatory and deliberative democracy, democratic theory, critical democracy studies and democratic resilience.

 Publication Frequency